-October 5th, 2011
+5 October 2011

-David Cameron displayed an astonishing lack of understanding of the banking sector in his interview with Sarah Montague on the BBC Radio 4 Today programme on Tuesday morning (as I’m afraid did Sarah, given her blinkered obsession with “bonuses”).
+David Cameron displayed an astonishing lack of understanding of the banking sector in his interview with Sarah Montague on the BBC Radio 4 Today programme on Tuesday morning (as, I’m afraid, did Sarah, given her blinkered obsession with “bonuses”).

-If Cameron’s stumbling performance was due to ignorance, then it’s simply inexcusable.
+If Cameron’s stumbling performance was due to ignorance, then it’s inexcusable.
 If it’s down to him attempting to gloss over a situation he knows to be far worse than he claims, then it’s sinister.

-“We’re completely dissatisfied with the way the banking industry behaved over the last decade.”
+On a positive note, Cameron started out by saying: “We’re completely dissatisfied with the way the banking industry behaved over the last decade.”

-“there are those banks that we effectively own, like Royal Bank of Scotland, where actually we have put in some pretty tough controls on pay and bonuses and quite rightly so. ….
+But it was what Cameron said afterwards that suggested the Prime Minister was either out of his depth or mendacious.
+For example, Cameron said: “there are those banks that we effectively own, like Royal Bank of Scotland, where actually we have put in some pretty tough controls on pay and bonuses and quite rightly so. ….

 This is simply untrue.
-If any statutory controls actually were put in place (and I don’t think they were; all we’ve had are the woolly and elastic voluntary agreements that came with ‘Project Merlin‘) then RBS has ridden roughshod over them, with the acquiescence of its apparently brain-dead majority owner, UK Financial Investments.
+If statutory controls were put in place (and I don’t think they were; all we’ve had are the woolly and elastic voluntary agreements that came with ‘Project Merlin‘) then RBS has ridden roughshod over them, with the acquiescence of its brain-dead majority owner, UK Financial Investments.

-“Let’s look at what we actually did with the banks.
+Cameron then said: “Let’s look at what we actually did with the banks.
 We sat down in a room with them and we drew up Project Merlin which was to say right we won’t go for an extra bonus tax if you agree the bank levy — now raising more than Labour’s bonus tax — if you agree the lending targets to small and large business, done, and if you also accept some rules and some restrictions on bonuses, which they did.

 “So I think we are effectively regulating the banks after years of ineffective regulation and the bigger picture is we’ve also got the Bank of England now properly in control of the banking situation which wasn’t the case in the past.”

 Cameron’s claim that the Bank of England “is properly in control of the banking situation” is also factually incorrect.
 The Bank of England hasn’t controlled UK banking since Labour introduced the tripartite system since 1997.
 And it’s fairly clear that the Old Lady made a bit of hash of the bits it was supposed to oversee — assessing systemic risk and macroprudential oversight — in the critical years of 2006-08.
-It was so obsessed with monetary policy, it seems to have had blindspot where such things were concerned.
+It was so obsessed with monetary policy, it had blindspot where such things were concerned.